Raise kids who love to read with these ten ideas.

 Perhaps the second best way to encourage kids to read is to have them catch you doing it AND enjoying it.
-Since kids look to their parents for cues, they’ll begin to associate reading as a normal and fun activity that they too should be enjoying.
+Since kids look to their parents for cues, they’ll begin to associate reading as a normal and fun activity that they should also be enjoying.

 #3 Take the pressure off

 Whatever you do, under no circumstance should you pressure your child to read.
-Kids will only associate reading with something they are being forced to do rather than something that they want to do if adults make them feel guilty for not reading more or push them to spend time reading.
+Kids will only associate reading with something they are forced to do rather than something that they want to do if adults make them feel guilty for not reading or push them to spend time reading.

 And as for reading charts supplied by your school?
 Think twice before strictly enforcing a time limit on your kids.
-Reading logs can make reading more of a chore than a pleasure – and the goal is to raise kids who want to read.
+Reading logs can make reading more of a chore than a pleasure, and the goal is to raise kids who want to read.

 See related: Can Reading Logs Ruin Reading for Kids?

 So if pressuring kids to read or having them fill in a chart doesn’t work, what does?

 Certainly making a habit of reading books to kids is a good start (see #2).
 But also having a specific time of day when everyone in your house reads, such as the evening, makes reading feel more like a fun group activity than a task your child needs to do on their own.